mdu42/gimme-aws-creds/README.md

 - conf_profile - This sets the Okta configuration profile name, the default is DEFAULT.
 - okta_org_url - This is your Okta organization url, which is typically something like `https://companyname.okta.com`.
-- okta_auth_server - [Okta API Authorization Server](https://help.okta.com/en/prev/Content/Topics/Security/API_Access.htm) used for OpenID Connect authentication for gimme-creds-lambda
-- client_id - OAuth client ID for gimme-creds-lambda
 - gimme_creds_server
   - URL for gimme-creds-lambda
-  - 'internal' for direct interaction with the Okta APIs (`OKTA_API_KEY` environment variable required)
+  - 'internal' for direct interaction with the Okta APIs
   - 'appurl' to set an aws application link url.
 This setting removes the need of an OKTA API key.
 - write_aws_creds - True or False - If True, the AWS credentials will be written to `~/.aws/credentials` otherwise it will be written to stdout.
 - cred_profile - If writing to the AWS cred file, this sets the name of the AWS credential profile.